 Addiction and alcoholism causes people to close off from others around them and the world as a whole.
 They become hardened over time and find it hard to uncover their true emotional states.
 Dolphin therapy is unique in its ability to help individuals reconnect with the feeling they’ve shut off for so long.

-They feel no judgement from the animals.
+They feel no judgment from the animals.
 Instead, the experience of being approached by a dolphin in its natural environment is unlike any other.
 Clients describe the overwhelming joy they feel when a dolphin chooses to swim up to them.

 After your time in the water, you work through the emotions that came up while interacting with the dolphins.
 It helps you uncover feelings, emotions, and possible connections you might not have otherwise made.
 Your therapist uses these new cues to guide future therapy sessions during your time in treatment.

 Animal therapy is a fantastic option for people battling many different mental illnesses.
 How can you afford AAT, though?
 Is animal-assisted therapy covered by insurance?
 This is a great question.
 Before seeking treatment with AAT, you need to know whether your policy covers this form of therapy.